Rintarooo/MDVRP_MHA/README.md

 python config.py
 ```

-you would see the pickle file in "Pkl" dir. now you can start training the model.
+you would see the pickle file in `Pkl` dir. now you can start training the model.

 ```
 python train.py -p Pkl/***.pkl